eehs/tbmark/README.md

 TODO
 ====
 - [ ] Add a working test suite (unit, integration, system) and test `tbmark` on various terminal emulator software.
 (Supported: xfce4-terminal, konsole, kitty) (Not supported: gnome-terminal, terminator, tilix, alacritty, ghostty)
 - [ ] Store any temporary terminal tab data in memory before any final processing is done, then only write to disk.
-This way I can avoid writing any unformatted output to disk unnecessarily.
+This way I can avoid writing unformatted output to disk unnecessarily.
 - [ ] Get rid of the horrible hardcoded mess when restoring terminal tabs using `tmux` panes (create a custom `tmux` command builder).
-- [ ] Package this program as a debian package.
+- [ ] Package this program as a Debian package.
 - [ ] Save terminal tab titles (if any).
 - [ ] Add shell completion support for subcommands.
 - [ ] Assign more helpful error messages.